 IPI would like to acknowledge its generous donors, whose support makes publications such as this possible.
-IPI is grateful to the government of Canada's Elsie Initiative for Women in Peace Operations for funding this project.
+IPI is grateful to the government of Canada for funding this project.
 Women, Peace, and Security Mandates for UN Peacekeeping Operations: Assessing Influence and Impact